muhsinathayyil/naslao.github.io/README.md

 About me
 =========
-  My name is Nasla.O.I am currently pursuing a degree in b.tech electronics and communication.Iam a final year student of MESCE,Kuttippuram.
+  My name is Nasla.O.I am currently pursuing a degree in b.tech electronics and communication.I am a final year student of MESCE,Kuttippuram.

 FABLAB in MESCE
 ===============